just $1 to start

-A baby (blonde naturally, he’s probably a Leo anyway) rides a white horse while the Sun looks on.
+A baby (blonde naturally, he’s probably a Leo anyway—what is it with eighteenth century tarot scholars anyway?
+Did they think that the entire world was white?) rides a white horse while the Sun looks on.
 Sunflowers tower overhead and the baby miraculously holds high a flowing red banner of relatively gigantic proportions.
 Note the Sun’s rays spread in all directions, the straight lines indicating the spread of light, while the wavy lines indicate the radiance of heat.
 This shows the Sun in its “infinite glory,” unobscured by those pesky clouds or eclipsed by the nascent moon.
 “Nothing can stop the power (and joy) of the Sun!” . . . until it sets (leaves you for some distant land), or you walk behind a tree, small hill, building . . .
 Still, all in all a happy card if you are into tan lines.

 This is the Sun über alles (before or above all others).
 Everyone knows the raw power of the Sun.
 It officially gives earth life.
 Haud sol solis , haud vita.
 (No Sun, no life.)
 In fact, the Sun is the single most worshiped object ever.
 In all parts of the world, the Sun is equated with the local deities, mostly male, but occasionally female.